Earth Sciences Division Staff: James E. Houseworth

 Yucca Mountain Project Lead

-Jim’s long-term involvement with the YMP centers on unsaturated zone flow and transport processes and performance assessment for nuclear waste disposal.
+Jim’s long-term involvement with the YMP focused on unsaturated zone flow and transport processes and performance assessment for nuclear waste disposal.
 Much of Jim’s technical work has focused on radionuclide transport issues for unsaturated flow within engineered granular materials and in fractured, porous rock, including the effects of the hydrodynamically perturbed zone immediately below waste emplacement drifts.
-Jim’s work on the YMP has also involved the integration of technical information to explain how the conceptual models used for unsaturated zone flow and transport are consistent with observed data.
-These efforts address diverse issues such as the behavior of episodic flow relative to 36Cl and tritium observations, evaluation of alternative modes of natural 14C transport, use of temperature and chloride data to constrain percolation flux, and the interpretation of paleotemperature data relative to the region’s geologic history.
+Jim’s work on the YMP also involved the integration of technical information to explain how the models used for unsaturated zone flow and transport may be interpreted relative to observed data.

 Flow and transport phenomena in geologic media.
 Use of analytical and numerical methods for the solution of problems concerning single and multi-phase flow and transport, with applications to nuclear waste disposal and petroleum recovery.